BaraaMohamed2311/Graduation-Project/tasks.md

 // Booking
-patient can update status to Cancelled only if it was Scheduled with him employee can update any consultion data , can get any data about consultion
+patient can update status to Cancelled only if it was Scheduled with him employee can update any Consultation data , can get any data about Consultation

 Check isVaildEmployeeTitleForAppointments and doctor and surgeon methods